Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Literal translation: To go through the branches

-This colorful and weird phrase is used when talking about a topic but the main points are often omitted or delayed intentionally.
-Perhaps because the situation is difficult or unpleasant.
-Similar to “beat around the bush” in English.
+This colorful and weird phrase is used when talking about a topic, but the main points are intentionally omitted or delayed.
+Even if the situation is difficult or unpleasant, the listener can probably tell that you’re skirting around the real issues.
+“Going through the branches” in Spanish is similar to “beating around the bush” in English.

 10. Creerse la última Coca-Cola del desierto

-• She is so bossy and cocky, she thinks she is the s**t – Ella es tan mandona y arrogante, se cree la ultima coca-cola del desierto
+• She is so bossy and cocky, she thinks she’s the shit. – Ella es tan mandona y arrogante, se cree la ultima Coca-Cola del desierto.

 11. Feliz como una lombriz